driskull/uc-2016-4x-patterns-practices/slides.md

 - New architecture
 - Logic of the widget separated from the representation
-- View implementations made in dijit/Accessor
+- View implementations made in `Accessor`
 - Views' source code available in the SDK
 - View's can be rewritten in any framework
 - ViewModels can be combined to create Frankenwidgets